christianalfoni/christianalfoni.github.io/_posts/2014-12-02-flux-and-eventemitter2.md

 But this is not the only challenge with React JS rendering.
 Lets look at a couple of other things, but remember this when we look at EventEmitter2.

 ### React JS cascading renders
 One important detail about React JS that is often overlooked is how **setState** on a component affects the nested components.
 When you use **setState** the nested components will run a check to verify if they need to update the DOM.
-That means if a change event is being listened to on your application root node, whenever a change event is triggered from the store, all your components will do a render and a diff to produce any needed DOM operations.
+That means if a change event is being listened to on your application root component and a change event is triggered from the store, all your components will do a render and a diff to produce any needed DOM operations.
 Lets visualize this:

 {% highlight javascript %}
 [Cascading render]